 Head up to Mt.
 Hood early with your group to grab the first treats of the day at Joe's Donuts in Sandy.
 It's the perfect quick pit stop to get your sweet fix and be back on your way up the mountain to take a tour of Timberline Lodge & Ski Area.
 The grounds are steeped in history and the views are pretty spectacular but the most delightful sight of all is if you can spot Bruno, their newest St. Bernard mascot.
 Just down the way in Government Camp, stop into the Mt.
 Hood Cultural Center and Museum for a fun history lesson on snow sports in the region.
 Grab lunch at Mt.
-Hood Brewing whose menu always evolves to ensure it compliments their current lineup of craft beers.
+Hood Brewing whose menu always evolves to ensure it complements their current lineup of craft beers.
 Link up with one of Mt.
-Hood Adventure's professional guides for a guided hike to your favorite sites around the mountain before heading to dinner at the eclectic Skyway Bar and Grill in Zigzag.
+Hood Outfitters' professional guides for a guided hike to your favorite sites around the mountain before heading to dinner at the eclectic Skyway Bar and Grill in Zigzag.
 Rest your head at the Mt.
-Hood Tiny House Village where you and your group can rent out all five tiny units if you plan ahead and delight in it's picturesque tranquility.
+Hood Tiny House Village where you and your group can rent out all five tiny units if you plan ahead and delight in its picturesque tranquility.

 You might also be interested in these stories: Kick Your Feet Up.